neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 - `minecraft:fishing_luck_bonus`: Modifies the amount of [luck] used in the fishing loot table.
 Used by Luck of the Sea.

 #### Defined as `DataComponentType<List<TargetedConditionalEffect<EnchantmentValueEffect>>>`
-- `minecraft:equipmentment_drops`: Modifies the chance of equipment dropping from an entity killed by this weapon.
+- `minecraft:equipment_drops`: Modifies the chance of equipment dropping from an entity killed by this weapon.
 Used by Looting.

 ## Location Based Effect Components
-[Location Based Effect Components] are components that contain an `EnchantmentLocationBasedEffect`.
+_See also: [Location Based Effect Components] on the Minecraft Wiki_

+ Location based effect components are components that contain an `EnchantmentLocationBasedEffect`.
 These components define actions to take that need to know where in the level the wielder of the enchantment is.
 They operate using two major methods: `EnchantmentEntityEffect#onChangedBlock`, which is called when the enchanted item is equipped and when the wielder changes their `BlockPos`, and `onDeactivate`, which is called when the enchanted item is removed.

 Custom `EnchantmentLocationBasedEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_LOCATION_BASED_EFFECT_TYPE`.

-### Vanilla Enchantment Location Based Effects
+Vanilla adds the following location based events:

 - `minecraft:all_of`: Runs a list of entity effects in sequence.
 - `minecraft:apply_mob_effect`: Applies a status effect to the affected mob.
 - `minecraft:damage_entity`: Does damage to the affected entity.
 This stacks with attack damage if in an attacking context.